Geometry and topology of geometric limits I: Abstract

 \section{Abstract}

-In this paper, we are concerned with hyperbolic 3-manifolds $\hyperbolic^3/G$ such that $G$ are geometric limits of Kleinian surface groups isomorphic to $\pi_1(S)$ for a finite-type hyperbolic surface $S$.
-In the first of the three main theorems, we shall show that such a hyperbolic $3$-manifold is uniformly bi-Lipschitz homeomorphic to a model manifold which has a structure called brick decomposition and is embedded in $S \times (0,1)$.
-Conversely, any such manifold admitting a brick decomposition with reasonable conditions is bi-Lipschitz homeomorphic to a hyperbolic manifold corresponding to some geometric limit of quasi-Fuchsian groups.
-Finally, it will be shown that we can define end invariants for hyperbolic 3-manifolds appearing as geometric limits of Kleinian surface groups, and that the homeomorphism type and the end invariants determine the isometric type of a manifold, which is analogous to the ending lamination theorem for the case of finitely generated Kleinian groups.
+In this paper, we classify completely hyperbolic 3-manifolds corresponding to geometric limits of Kleinian surface groups isomorphic to $\pi_1(S)$ for a finite-type hyperbolic surface $S$.
+In the first of the three main theorems, we construct bi-Lipschitz model manifolds for such hyperbolic 3-manifolds, which have a structure called brick decomposition and are embedded in $S \times (0,1)$.
+In the second theorem, we show that conversely, any such model manifold admitting a brick decomposition with reasonable conditions is bi-Lipschitz homeomorphic to a hyperbolic manifold corresponding to some geometric limit of quasi-Fuchsian groups.
+In the third theorem, it is shown that we can define end invariants for hyperbolic 3-manifolds appearing as geometric limits of Kleinian surface groups, and that the homeomorphism type and the end invariants determine the isometric type of a manifold, which is analogous to the ending lamination theorem for the case of finitely generated Kleinian groups.
+These constitute an attempt to give an answer to the 8th question among the 24 questions raised by Thurston in \cite{th2}.